aammd/Habitat_Filtering/MS/OrgSize.md

 ### Analyses

-*Question 1: less beta diversity among smaller organism types* If smaller taxa have broader fundamental niches, we should see less variation in community composition among bromeliads for smaller organism types.
-That is, we should see less beta diversity among bromeliads at the end of the experiment (following community homogenization) than we saw at the beginning.
-We tested this by calculating multivariate dispersions [@Anderson2006] between all six bromeliads (i.e. distances to centroid of all bromeliads within one block) before and after the experiment.
-We repeated this comparison for all five blocks, and for all three organism types.
-We used the `betadisper` function in the R package vegan [@vegan], which provides a permutation test to test for differences in dispersion before and after the experiment within each block (999 null simulations block^-1^).
-For the purposes of this analysis, we used the Raup-Crick measure of dissimilarity.
-We extracted the mean distance to centroid (Figure  2) for each block before and after the experiment.
-We did this because our hypothesis concerns an interaction: specifically, that the effects of homogenization and recovery on mean distance to centroid (i.e. the slopes of lines in Figure  2) declines with decreasing organism size.
-This allowed us to test these differences with a mixed effect linear model including the main effect of sampling time (before and after) organism type (macroinvertebrate, zooplankton and bacteria) and their interaction, with a random effect for block.

 *Question 2: less environmental signal among smaller organism types* The size-plasticity hypothesis predicts that the correlation between community composition and environment should increase in strength from small to large types of organism.
-This correlation should be weaker for smaller groups.
+This correlation should be weaker for smaller organism types.
 We tested this hypothesis with a permutation ANOVA (PERMANOVA), which measures the amount of difference in community composition between treatment groups and compares this to the expected distribution under a null hypothesis of no treatment effects.
 In each PERMANOVA we used block as an error stratum, meaning that permutations were performed within blocks.
-We repeated this analysis for all three organism groups, and at both "initial" and "final" sampling dates (i.e. at the beginning and end of the experiment).
+We repeated this analysis for all three organism types, and at both "initial" and "final" sampling dates (i.e. at the beginning and end of the experiment).

 *Question 3: Particular traits are correlated with environmental signal*